Food sensitivities and intolerances are common problems that can be difficult to diagnose.

 The buildup of leukotrienes in the body leads to symptoms related to salicylate intolerance.

-Although the percentage of people who have a salicylate intolerance is unknown, it is more common in adults who suffer from asthma (
+Although the percentage of people who have a salicylate intolerance is unknown, it is more common in adults who have asthma (

 In fact, it’s estimated that 2–22% of adults with asthma are sensitive to these compounds (

-Those with food allergies and inflammatory bowel disease have also been shown to be more likely to have this intolerance (
+Research also suggests that people with food allergies and inflammatory bowel disease are more likely to have this intolerance (

-Summary People with salicylate intolerance are unable to consume even small amounts of these chemicals without experiencing negative side effects.
+People with salicylate intolerance cannot consume even small amounts of these chemicals without experiencing negative side effects.

-Salicylate sensitivity can cause varied symptoms that mimic allergies and illness.
+Salicylate sensitivity can cause varied symptoms that mimic those of allergies and other illnesses.

-What’s more, some people only experience its symptoms in the presence of unrelated allergies, making it a difficult condition to diagnose.
+What’s more, some people experience symptoms only in the presence of unrelated allergies, making salicylate sensitivity a difficult condition to diagnose.

 The most common symptoms involve the respiratory tract.
 However, the skin and intestinal tract may also be affected.